FlavioSerra-afk/FoodBank-Manager/Docs/Plan.md

 Welcome Email with attached QR image and fallback code; regenerate on re-send.

+Registration editor delivers simple conditional visibility rules (phase-1) with server enforcement and publishes the template tag matrix for administrators.

 ### Public User Flow

 1. Visitor submits the public registration form (shortcode) with validated fields.